genome/bfx-workshop/lectures/week_04/alignment_assignment.md

 You'll see a screen full of garbled characters (and it may even mess up your terminal - type `reset` and hit enter if it does).
 That's because `head` is showing the raw **compressed binary** data, which isn't meant for humans to read.

 Last week, we used `gunzip` to decompress the whole file, then used `gzip` to compress it again.
 For a real data set, that wastes a lot of time and disk space.
-Instead, use `gunzip -c` (`-c` means "unzip the file without modifying the original") to decompress the data and pipe the result to `head`:
+Instead, use `gunzip -c` to decompress the data and pipe the result to `head` (`-c` means "write the unzipped file to STDOUT without modifying the original").

 ```bash
 gunzip -c unaligned/normal/2895499331_1.fastq.gz | head -n 8